 - Raised boxes made of wood and other construction materials may only be used in perennial plots and must not be more than 60 cm (2 feet) high and 90 cm (3 feet) wide.
 The raised boxes must be sited so that they do not shade or interfere with the air circulation in neighbouring plots.
 To ensure this does not occur in perennial plots 5-14 and 60–69, the boxes must be sited in the centre of the plot.
 This rule does not apply to raised beds that are less than 30 cm (1 foot) high.

 - A member must obtain the permission of the Board of GAGA before constructing, placing or erecting a permanent structure on their plot.

 - The deadline for registration is 31 March.
 Failure to register before the deadline may result in plot(s) being offered to new gardeners on the waiting list.
 Those seeking (re-)registration must provide the Registrar with their postal address, email address and telephone number(s), and are asked to inform the Registrar of any changes as soon as they occur.
 Members wishing to be notified of water deliveries should also provide their cell phone numbers.
 On-line registration is preferred.
 New administrative rules (to deal with public health restrictions for example) will be made clear to members at registration.

 - A member may keep the same plot(s) each year if the member is in good standing and his/her plot(s) is/are available.
-No member/family (persons living at the same address) may lease more than two plots.
-Grandfathering of plots leased prior to approval of this rule (which took place in 2016) expires on the departure of the member who was grandfathered.
+No member/family (persons living at the same address) may rent more than two plots.
+Grandfathering of plots rented prior to approval of this rule (which took place in 2016) expires on the departure of the member who was grandfathered.